parmstro/discovery/README.md

 # discovery
 Quick setup for discovery tool for inventorying your RHEL environment.
+For now we use the discovery_install, discovery_start, discovery_stop bash scripts.

+develop branch discovery ansible module to deliver and configure discovery point of presense.

 Idealized workflow:
   - install the discovery system on one or more hosts